WE ARE OPEN!

 Before lockdown we had plans to invest in a large state of the art Soft Play facility.
 We still have plans but the current situation means it is going to be delayed for a while.
 But we know that this is such an important thing to have for our local families.
 So many of you have children over and under 5 years and want them all to be entertained at the same time.

-But, in the mean time we are going to turn our 100m2 sprung floor into a “Toddler Play Area”.
+The Government has now said that Soft Play’s can re-open!
+And just in time for us as we have turned our 100m2 sprung floor into a “Toddler Play Area”.

 Opening Times & Staff Bubbles

 A big risk to the business going forward is the “track and trace” system.
 Although we are super happy for the system to be in place as soon as possible it means we have to be careful about staff getting too close to each other for long periods of time.
 So we are putting receptionists into “bubbles” that work together.
 That way if one has to isolate we don’t have to isolate the whole team and shut.